 Bonner Community Fellows Program [x]

 Bonner Community Fellows are committed to working in a sustained, intentional, and intensive way with a community partner that works to address issues in one of our five focus areas: Education, Healthcare, Environment, Economic Justice, and the Arts.
 In partnership with community members, they work alongside their peers on social change projects in Providence and beyond.
 Bonner Community Fellows commit to 8-10 hours of community engagement per week during the academic school year.
 This time commitment includes direct service in the community, weekly workshops and trainings, and community-building events.
 Benefits include: An academic-year stipend for their work as Bonner Community Fellows (up to $2000 per academic-year) — for eligible students.
 Especially interested in students who are first-generation, from low-income households, and/or have demonstrated a passion for community engagement.
+Brown’s Bonner Program is open to undocumented, DACA, and other work-eligible students.

 Careers in the Common Good Summer in NYC or D.C. [x]

 The goals of the BrownConnect Careers in the Common Good Summer in New York City (CGG in NYC) and Washington, D.C.
 (CCG in D.C.) programs are to connect Brown students with non-profits, start-ups, and public service agencies (many of whom employ or are run by Brown alumni), to help Brown student build skills and build a pathway into the non-profit and public service fields.
 They are especially interested in students from culturally diverse backgrounds who are underrepresented in these fields.
 Generally, students will work 8-9 weeks and receive a $4,000 stipend for the summer.
+Open to undocumented, DACA, and other work-eligible students.

 Cultural Vistas Fellowship [x]